codio/knowledge/source/instructors/setupcourses/add-remove-assignment.rst

 Create Course Module
 --------------------
 You must first create the module that holds the assignments.
+You can create an empty module or copy an existing module.
 Follow these steps to add a module to a course:

 1. From the **Courses** page, select the course to open it.